Free Consultation

 While a history of reckless driving does not prove the driver caused this current accident, it can help show the driver has a pattern of behavior, especially if they face new charges for reckless driving.
 Presenting this type of evidence can be complicated, so you need an Austin car accident lawyer with experience to prove reckless driving and liability for your injuries.

 Getting hit by a reckless driver can be costly and disruptive, and their criminal case might not compensate you at all.
-Always discuss your rights to hold reckless drivers accountable with TK Injury Lawyers.
+Always discuss your rights to hold reckless drivers accountable with TK Injury Lawyers: Austin Personal Injury Lawyer.

 Trent Kelly obtained his law degree from the University of Arkansas in 2007.
 He is licensed to practice law in Texas and regularly assists clients with their legal matters.
 Trent’s practice is primarily focused on personal injury matters – particularly those involving motor vehicles (such as cars, commercial trucks, 18-wheelers, and motorcycles) and wrongful death – but he also handles various business litigation matters as well.
 Click here to take a look at some complex cases Trent has resolved.